Old Tappan, New Jersey: Geography

 The Lake Tappan reservoir straddles the Bergen County municipalities of Old Tappan and River Vale, as well as a smaller portion within adjacent Rockland County, New York.

 According to the United States Census Bureau, the borough had a total area of 4.163 square miles (10.78 km^{2}), including 3.315 square miles (8.59 km^{2}) of land and 0.848 square miles (2.20 km^{2}) of water (20.38%).

 One of only four confluence points in New Jersey, the 41°N 74°W crossing, is in Old Tappan on watershed property owned by United Water.

 The borough is bordered to the north by the hamlets of Pearl River and Tappan in the town of Orangetown in Rockland County, New York.
 Lake Tappan and the Hackensack River are on the western side of the town, bordering River Vale.
 Harrington Park is to the south and Northvale and Norwood are to the east.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.